James Darnell: Professional career

+San Diego Padres

-Darnell was selected in the 2nd Round (69th Overall) of the 2008 draft by the San Diego Padres.
-He was rated by Baseball America as the Best Athlete within the San Diego Padres organization.
-In 2009, James was a Baseball America Top 100 Prospect.
-Following the 2009 season, Darnell was ranked the San Diego Padres number 3 prospect.
+Darnell was drafted by the San Diego Padres in the 2nd round (69th overall) of the 2008 Major League Baseball draft.
+He was rated by Baseball America as the Best Athlete within the Padres organization.
+In 2009, Darnell was a Baseball America Top 100 Prospect.
+Following the 2009 season, Darnell was ranked the Padres' number 3 prospect.

-Darnell was promoted to the Class-A Fort Wayne TinCaps of the Midwest League in 2009.
-He hit .329 with 17 doubles, seven home runs and 38 RBIs in 66 games with the TinCaps.
-He was selected as Mid-Season Mid-West League All-Star before his promotion to the Class-A Advanced Lake Elsinore Storm of the California League.
-With the Storm he hit .294 with 18 doubles, 13 home runs and 43 RBIs in 60 games giving him a combined total of a .311 average with 35 doubles, four triples, 20 home runs, 81 RBIs, eight stolen bases and 87 walks.
-At season's end he was named as the Padres' Organizational Player of the Year by MLB.com.
+Darnell was promoted to the Single–A Fort Wayne TinCaps of the Midwest League in 2009.
+He hit .329 with 17 doubles, seven home runs, and 38 RBI in 66 games with the TinCaps.
+Darnell was selected as Mid-Season Mid-West League All-Star before his promotion to the High–A Lake Elsinore Storm of the California League.
+With the Storm he hit .294 with 18 doubles, 13 home runs, and 43 RBI in 60 games giving him a combined total of a .311 average with 35 doubles, four triples, 20 home runs, 81 RBI, eight stolen bases, and 87 walks.
+At season's end, Darnell was named as the Padres' Organizational Player of the Year by MLB.com.

-Darnell played for the Class AA San Antonio Missions during the 2011 season.
-James hit .333 with 17 home runs, 62 RBIs, .434 OBP, .604 SLG in only 76 games.
-He was selected as Texas League Player of the Week, Mid-Season All-Star, MVP of the Texas League All-Star Game, Baseball America AA All-Star, and selected to participate in the 2011 XM Futures Game at Chase Field.
+Darnell played for the Double–A San Antonio Missions during the 2011 season.
+James hit .333 with 17 home runs, 62 RBI, a .434 on-base percentage (OBP), and a .604 slugging percentage (SLG) in only 76 games.
+He was selected as Texas League Player of the Week, Mid-Season All-Star, MVP of the Texas League All-Star Game, Baseball America Double-A All-Star, and selected to participate in the 2011 XM Futures Game at Chase Field.